Nippur: Site TA

 Site TA is a 20 m × 40 m area located in Tablet Hill in Nippur.
-It is built in between 1948–1952 and was partially abandoned due to economic crisis in 1739 B.C. and fully vacated in 1720 B.C.
+It is built in between 1948 and 1952 and was partially abandoned due to economic crisis in 1739 B.C. and fully vacated in 1720 B.C.
 It served as a small community with residential buildings and some minor public infrastructures at that time.
 TA is full of small size, irregular buildings which create a community as a whole.
-Houses found in TA is generally one-storey which is a common feature at that period of time.
+Houses found in TA are generally one-storey which is a common feature at that period of time.
 Only three of the houses have a stair to the upper level but it is not considered a two-storey but rooftop level.

 There are total of 1.591 tablets found in site TA.
 Regarding the texts type found in tablets are divided into two main categories, private documents and educational material, TA is viewed as a residential area.
 Most of the houses in TA are residential housing while only one of the houses (House F) are viewed as scribal school, this conclusion is made due to the significant amount of 1,407 tablets are found in House F. Moreover, organic materials were found in some of the houses, therefore, there might be animal husbandry.
 Moreover, due to the contents of tablets, it is believed that TA is owned by small private owner.